teojincheng/ngnrs-quiz/README.md

 This repository contains the answer to the javascript coding challenge.

 The answers to the questions are found inside the files inside the various folders.
-Alternatively there are repl created based on my solutions.
+Alternatively there are repl created based on my solutions:

 fancy_form: https://repl.it/@teojincheng/fancy-form